agude/agude.github.io/_drafts/2018-09-23-my_sons_words.md

 Theo slowly added words, week by week, until right before he turned 2.
 At 23 months his language acquisition exploded.
 He started the period knowing 25 Cantonese words.
-He knew 50 a month later, and almost 100 after just two months.
+He knew 50 a month later, and almost 100 after two months.
 Theo is now 26 months old and knows almost 200 words in Cantonese.
 English exploded also, but a little later.
 At 25 months he knew about 40 English words, and now he knows over 100 a month and a half later!

 His Spanish development took off at around the same time, but quickly plateaued.
-The reasoning is simple: neither of us speaks it well, but my parents do.
+The reason is simple: neither of us speaks it well, but my parents do.
 The quick rise happened when he was visiting his grandparents regularly, and the plateau is when we stopped visiting for a few months while my parents were out of town.
 It will be interesting to see if Spanish continues developing when we visit them again.

 ## The Words

-Below is plotted a selection of some of Theo's first words in each language.
+I plotted a selection of some of Theo's first words in each language below.
 Notice that I have switched to a log plot for the _y_-axis to better show the beginnings of each language.